SnowdogApps/magento2-menu/README.md

 </script>
 ```

-So to show new node in UI we need to add new vue component via `di.xml`
+To show new node in UI we need to add new Vue component via `di.xml`

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>